Nether403/Webknot/docs/guides/USER_GUIDE.md

 ## Glossary

-**AI Tool**: Software like Bolt.new or Lovable.dev that builds websites from text descriptions
+**AI Tool**: Software like Bolt.new or WebKnot.ai that builds websites from text descriptions

 **Component**: A reusable piece of UI (like a button, card, or carousel)